 • Slice the tops of the tomatoes, about 1cm/ ½ inch from the top and set aside.

-• Using a teaspoon, scoop out the tomato flesh and reserve in a bowl.
+• Using a teaspoon, scoop out the tomato pulp and reserve in a bowl.
 Be careful not to pierce through the skin of the tomatoes.
 (Note 4)

-• Place all the tomato flesh in food processor and blend till smooth.
+• Place all the tomato pulp in food processor and blend till smooth.
 Set aside.

 • Place tomatoes in a baking dish and add a little salt to the inside of each tomato.